 ALL THE CLUBS HAVE BEEN CLOSED DOWN

 For locals, the results are already there to see.
-At one point this year, you could have had a night out consisting of a few pints at the Griffin, before heading on to the George Tavern and then the Joiners Arms before landing at a lock-in at one of the many estate or hardman variety pubs that now haunt the city's street corners like pissed ghosts.
-Or a trip to Madame Jojo's and its neighbour Escape, before heading North to Peoples Club till 8 in the morning.
+At one point this year, you could have had a night out consisting of a few pints at the Griffin, before heading on to the George Tavern and then the Joiners Arms, before landing at a lock-in at one of the many estate or hardman variety pubs that now haunt the city's street corners like pissed ghosts.
+Or a trip to Madame Jojo's and its neighbor Escape, before heading North to Peoples Club till eight in the morning.
 Now, all those places have either closed, or are under threat of closing.

 BUT LONDON IS STILL THE HOME OF EXCITING MUSIC